This article is published by Modoras Accounting (QLD) Pty Ltd V11022019

 Make sure the problem you’re trying to fix, is actually the main problem.

-Ben Simkin, writing on BusinessNET in 2014 suggests that its common for business owners to believe they’ve identified a problem within their business, only to solve it and find there’s another underlying issue they weren’t aware of1.
+Ben Simkin, suggests that its common for business owners to believe they’ve identified a problem within their business, only to solve it and find there’s another underlying issue they weren’t aware of1.
 It’s also common to discover the problem you think you’re having is merely a symptom of another, larger issue.
 He gives the example of a business who thought their marketing plan wasn’t working.
 When they took time to investigate further, they found their sales staff were stressed and spending too much time on admin to perform their sales tasks well.

 This brings us to an interesting point.
 Maybe working on keeping your people happy and productive will reap the most benefits?